zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Every player character (PC) has dragon-blood in them.
 Due to this dragon-blood, PCs grow more powerful when they hoard gold.
 In terms of mechanics, this means "gold for XP".
 There is no "carousing" requirement, because the treasure must be hoarded.
 If a PC's hoard decreases below a level's threshold, either by the PC spending it or it being stolen/destroyed, then the PC loses access to that level's abilities until they rebuild their hoard.

-PCs may choose to embrace the dragon abilities, eventually becoming a dragon themself, or they may choose to remain rooted in whatever species they chose at character creation.
+PCs may choose to embrace the dragon abilities, becoming more and more dragon-like, or they may choose to remain rooted in whatever species they chose at character creation.
 Mechanically, this means "Race as class".
 Beyond their racial abilities, each PC is an adventurer capable of wielding both sword and sorcery, with diegetic options to specialise.

 As for the setting, the world is filled with dungeons to crawl because many dragon and their descendants instinctively build them to protect their hoards.
-When making conversions, the DM (Dragon-Mother) is encouraged to sprinkle in as much dragon-motifs as possible, and to convert any interesting NPC to dragon-blood.
+These dungeons need loyal guards who will not be tempted by greed, so dragons love creating undead minions.
+The DM (Dragon-Mother) is encouraged to sprinkle in as much dragon and undead motifs as possible, and to make any interesting NPC either an undead or a dragon-blood.

 At higher levels, PCs are encouraged to embrace domain play, in which they build their own dungeon to protect their hoard.